 Increases or decreases in net position may serve as a useful indicator of whether the City's financial position is improving or declining.
 The City's revenue increased slightly over the prior year.
-Increases in operating expenditures year over year are due to continued investment in our employee workforce and capital improvement projects.
+Increases in operating expenditures year over year are due to continued investment in capital improvement projects.